kianhsrah/Spotifying-the-Map/readme.md

 # Spotifying the Map

-Spotting the Map is a web-based platform that allows users to explore the world, share experiences, and connect with others through interactive mapping features.
+Spotifying the Map is a web-based platform that allows users to explore the world, share experiences, and connect with others through interactive mapping features.
 Users can drop pins, leave messages, attach Spotify songs, and explore pins shared by other users.

 ## Features